FL550/dwd_weather/info.md

 ## Configuration is done in the UI

-If you insert a station_id, this will override the coordinates and use the specific station instead. station_ids can be found [here](https://github.com/FL550/simple_dwd_weatherforecast/blob/master/simple_dwd_weatherforecast/stations.py) if needed.
 For further infos about the usage and reporting issues please visit [GitHub](github).

 ## If you want forecasts for multiple locations, just add a new integration as you did during first install.

 ***